 What is rheumatoid arthritis?

-Rheumatoid arthritis can affect anyone at any age, but it usually develops between the ages of 30 and 50, and 70% of those affected are women.
+Rheumatoid arthritis can affect anyone at any age, but it usually develops between the ages of 40 and 60.
+Over 70% of those affected are women.
 According to the National Institutes of Health, more than 1.3 million people in the United States have RA.
 Left untreated, RA can shorten a person's lifespan and can, within a few years, leave many of those affected too disabled to work.
 The course of RA and its prognosis are variable.
 It may develop and progress slowly or rapidly.
-It may go into remission in some people and in a few it may go away.
+It may go into remission in some people and, in a few, it may go away.
 Pregnant women with RA frequently have decreased symptoms during their pregnancy and worsened symptoms after giving birth.

-RA is different from osteoarthritis, in which joint tissue wears down from sports or injuries.
-RA usually affects joints in a balanced way—if one knee is affected, the other knee also is affected.
-The disease may be partly inherited through genes, but other factors are probably at work, including some kind of a trigger for the gene, perhaps bacteria or viruses.
+RA is different from the most commonly seen form of arthritis: osteoarthritis.
+Osteoarthritis, also called degenerative joint disease, is associated with joint injury and with the aging process ("wear and tear").
+RA is an inflammatory process that affects the lining of the joints (synovium).
+It usually occurs in a symmetrical way—if one knee is affected, the other knee also is affected.
+The disease may be partly inherited through genes, but other factors are probably involved, including some kind of a trigger for the gene, perhaps bacteria or viruses.
 The disease is not contagious, however.
 Some scientists also think that changes in certain hormones may promote RA in people with certain genes who have been exposed to the triggering agent.